NeoSkin7/Website/site/content/post/welcome.md

 ## Content

-On my website, I aim to bring you the latest and greatest news from across STEM subjects alongside information about my life and some teaching resources.
+On my website, I aim to bring you the latest and greatest news from across STEM subjects alongside information about my life and some educational resources.

 A frequent theme on this site will be London as I plan to guide you through the insides of the great city as I take time to explore it myself.